CyberSyntek/i01-GesturesWithPython/README.md

 Moving multiple servos to various positions
 =
-As mentioned earleir, you can move as many different servos as wanting at the same time.
+As mentioned earlier, you can move as many different servos as wanting at the same time.
 Now we will move 5 servos together.
 - All servos to 180 > sleep for 5s > all servos to 0 > sleep for 5s > all servos to 90 > sleep for 0.1s.

 ![Multiservosleep](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/3e8d807a-7550-4e64-aeb5-0aacd002cd12)